beelol/conway/README.md

 # Overview

-This is a ruby demo of Conway's Game of Life.
+This is a ruby demo implementation of Conway's Game of Life!

-To play, the game will continually prompt you to advance time.
-Press any key when prompted to view the progression.
+To play, the game will ask you to load a seed, then will automatically progress through generations and display them.

 # Running the Application